zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-monitoring-overview/em-monitoring-overview.md

 15. Select the Add Space to Tablespace Corrective Action that you just created and click Continue.
      ![](images/emmonlab4step15.png " ")

 16. Notice there is now a Corrective Action specified for Warning threshold violations.
 The Corrective Action will trigger when Tablespace Space Used (%) >= 85%.
+Also notice the Warning message at the top of the screen indicating that the metric settings for the target are managed by the monitoring templates associated through the Administration Groups.
+Administration Groups will be discussed in Step 7 below, but this message indicates that if we want to keep this setting (i.e. associating the corrective action for this metric), you will also need to click on the ‘Template Override’ option at the bottom of the screen.
 Click Continue.
      ![](images/emmonlab4step16.png " ")

 17. Click Continue again the OK.